plone/Products.LinguaPlone/README.txt

-The value is also stored on each translated object so every object has every attribute in case it is moved out of a translation context or some attributes (like start and end on Events) are referenced directly.
+The value is also stored on each translated object so every object has every attribute in case it is moved out of a translation context or some attributes (like start and end on events) are referenced directly.

 Language independence is set in the AT schema definition.
 Only AT based content types can have language independent fields.